The Best Places to Visit in Bali in 2024

 Seminyak

 Seminyak is Bali's most popular beach resort.
-A tourist mainstay since the early 1980s, Seminyak and the neighboring areas of Petitengent and Kuta Beach are lined with restaurants, upscale hotels, hostels, private beach clubs and all-night bars.
-As resort town, Seminyak is one of the most heavily-touristed spots in Indonesia.
+A tourist mainstay since the early 1980s, the Seminyak waterfront is lined with restaurants, upscale hotels, hostels, private beach clubs and all-night bars.
+As a resort town, Seminyak is one of the most heavily-touristed spots in Indonesia.
 Popular with families, backpackers and solo travelers alike, Seminyak is easily reachable from Denpasar and Bali’s airport, ensuring it stays busy year-round.
 Some of the most popular nearby sites include Petigenet Temple and Kura Beach, especially during sunset.

 Alternative: Canggu